jendrikseipp/vulture/README.md

 `vulture/whitelists/` (pull requests are welcome).
 If you want to ignore a whole file or directory, use the `--exclude` parameter (e.g., `--exclude *settings.py,docs/`).

+Another way of ignoring errors is to annotate the line causing the false positive with `# noqa: <ERROR_CODE>` in a trailing comment (e.g., `# noqa: V103`).

+The `ERROR_CODE` specifies what kind of dead code to ignore (see the table below for the list of error codes).
+In case no error code is specified, Vulture ignores all results for the line.

+Note that the line number for any decorated object is the same as the line number of the first decorator.

 **Ignoring names**